 Twenty-five years ago, Convoy of Hope was just a few people with a desire to help others and a pickup truck full of groceries.
-Today, Convoy of Hope’s famous semitrailers drive hundreds of thousands of miles across the country each year, and we ship food and supplies to more than a dozen countries around the world.
-Growth like that takes a lot of heart, faith, and hard work by our Supply Chain team.
+Today, Convoy of Hope’s famous tractor-trailers drive hundreds of thousands of miles across the country each year, shipping food and supplies to more than a dozen countries around the world.

 We continued to learn, and the team grew.
 Our original crew of one or two people has grown into our current Supply Chain team of 21.
 They take care of the food, water, and supplies we give out and make sure it all gets to people in need.

-Over the years, our Supply Chain team has fine-tuned their processes and implemented new systems to increase efficiency and make it possible to serve more and more people.
+Over the years, the Supply Chain team has fine-tuned their processes and implemented new systems to increase efficiency, making it possible to serve more and more people.
 They’ve even received awards for their work, such as High Jump’s Customer Innovation Award for Stand-Out Business Benefits in 2018.

 Convoy of Hope has served millions of people in the last 25 years and distributed more than $1 billion worth of food and supplies.
-That would never have been possible without the incredible men and women who work each day to make sure the hope our partners and supporters provide gets to the people who need it most.
+None of this would ever been possible without the incredible people who work each day to make sure the hope our partners and supporters provide gets to those who need it most.